Ultrasonic vs. Evaporative Humidifier: Which is Best for Your Home?

 Find out the key differences between ultrasonic and evaporative humidifiers to determine which is the right fit for your needs.

 Humidifiers help increase the moisture content in a room.
-Many individuals rely on a humidifier to combat dry skin and lips and lessen congestion and other cold and flu symptoms, especially during the dryer winter months.
-While a warm mist humidifier requires hot water to produce water vapor, a cool mist humidifier is considered a safer alternative since it does not require the use of boiling water.
+For many people, using a humidifier is a terrific way to to combat dry skin and lips, and reduce congestion and other cold and flu symptoms, especially during dry winter weather.
+There are two main types of room humidifiers: Warm mist humidifiers require hot water to produce water vapor.
+Cool mist humidifiers is considered a safer alternative since it does not require the use of boiling water.

 There are two types of cool mist humidifiers: ultrasonic and evaporative.
 While they are both cool mist humidifiers, each type works in very different ways to produce water vapor and increase the humidity in a room.
 Learning the ultrasonic vs. evaporative humidifier differences makes it easier to decide which type is best for your home.